 Advertising, email, document processing, Google glass, self-driving cars, infrastructure, robotics, medicine, Motorola Mobility, Chrome OS, Chrome books, Google Nexus, Android; the list of pies that Google has a finger in is tremendous.
 Some of them are in-house projects while others are investments through Google’s investment arm but the bottom line is, the more items you have in your portfolio, the larger the possibility of success.
 For MS, their stable of products is pretty homogeneous and only of late have they deviated into other fields through their mobile devices.
 Investors are showing Google love because they don’t want a one horse carriage any more.
 Apple is perhaps the best modern day example of a one hit wonder.
 Having mastered the device market, Apple now have nowhere else to go because that is all they invested in.
 With a diversified portfolio, Google can piggyback on any new and emerging industry trends and take off.

 Google is innovative and aggressively entrepreneurial while MS is a traditionalist corporate behemoth.
+If you remember Google stock opened at only $85.
+If you invest in stocks you could have made a lot on the Google stock since 2004.
 While MS is huge in every sense of the word, this makes it hard for them to really go for new markets aggressively because they still have to protect their legacy markets.
 When Google launched Android, MS Windows Phone was already in place but neglected by its parent company.
 It was only when mobile became hot that MS threw in its lot with mobile, which was way too late.
 Google takes risks only startups and entrepreneurs are willing to take, and this is a big deal when it comes to investors.
 Investors want companies that are brave enough to venture into new markets and take on new revenue streams.
 This is at the heart of the Google corporate philosophy.

 We may never see the phenomenal success of Microsoft repeated in the near future but one thing is sure, Google is poised to grow at such a tremendous rate, many will wonder why they didn’t buy sooner.
 The linchpin that Google has become makes it hard to replace or supplant while for Microsoft, their best bet would probably be to remain in their traditional niche and keep a tight grip on it.